-I made my first pot at the age of six when I accompanied my mum to her evening classes.
+I made my first pot at the age of six when I tagged along with my mum to her pottery evening classes.
 Mum was a talented potter and I have a few pieces of her work, which I love for their liveliness, their evocation of the 1960’s and of course the fact that she made them!

-I rekindled my affection with clay in 2003, fitting in pottery classes around my work as a photographic producer and family commitments.
-For the last few years I have been a regular attendee at Richard Phethean’s classes.
-Richard is a slipware master and his generous teaching style has been key in my own development as a potter.
-I love getting stuck into new projects and I also really enjoy the social aspect and friendships that have developed from the shared learning and enjoyment of all things clay!
+I rekindled my affection with clay in 2003, fitting in pottery classes around family commitments and my work as a photographic producer.
+For five years I was a regular student at Richard Phethean’s classes, who’s generous teaching style has been key to my own development as a potter.
+The social aspect and friendships that developed from the shared learning and enjoyment of all things clay was an added bonus!

 In 2016 I decided to free up more time to focus on and develop my pottery style and skills.
 As I became more immersed in the processes of making, I found that the things that excited me most about ceramics were the subtlety of form, how a line or glaze affects that form, the freedom of marks and the transmission of energy and soul that each potter expresses in the form of a pot.

 Early in 2019 the dream to create my own pottery studio was realised, and I am now very fortunate to be creating ceramics full time in my own space.